-Evaluation criteria that can either be directly measured in dollars or derived from dollar-denominated data (e.g., financial ratios).
+Evaluation criteria that can either be directly measured in dollars or derived from dollardenominated data (e.g., financial ratios).
 Includes traditional measures of financial worth, all of which are derived from essentially the same data.
 Be aware of possible double counting if several of these measures are included in a model.
 This category may be further subdivided into a Benefits Category (Benefit), composed of criteria for which higher values are better, and a Costs Category (Cost), composed of criteria for which lower values are better.

+Benefit-to-Cost Ratio (BCR): Monetary benefits divided by costs, where both are discounted to a present value or equivalent uniform annual value (American Society for Testing and Materials, 1989).
-Initial Cost (InitCost): The sum of design, purchase, installation, financing, and transition costs necessary to make new automated manufacturing equipment ready for use.
-For existing equipment, any immediate repair or replacement costs necessary to keep it in operation.

-Internal Rate of Return (IRR): The compound rate of interest that equates the stream of dollar benefits or savings to dollar costs over some defined study period.
+- Initial Cost (InitCost): The sum of design, purchase, installation, financing, and transition costs necessary to make new automated manufacturing equipment ready for use.
+For existing equipment, any immediate repair or replacement costs necessary to keep it in operation. - Internal Rate of Return (IRR): The compound rate of interest that equates the stream of dollar benefits or savings to dollar costs over some defined study period.
 When the return is measured solely on the original investment (which implicitly suggests the same return on reinvestments as on the original investment), this measure is known as the unadjusted internal rate of return.
-When a combined return on the original investment and reinvested earnings is measured, it is known as the adjusted internal rate of return (American Society for Testing and Materials, 1987, pp. 1114, 1119).

-Inventory Cost (Inventry): The sum of (1) the cost of ordering purchased parts for raw materials inventory, or the cost of machine setup for finished goods inventory, plus (2) inventory carrying costs.
+When a combined return on the original investment and reinvested earnings is measured, it is known as the adjusted internal rate of return (American Society for Testing and Materials, 1989, pp. 1114, 1119). - Inventory Cost (Inventry): The sum of (1) the cost of ordering purchased parts for raw materials inventory, or the cost of machine setup for finished goods inventory, plus (2) inventory carrying costs.
 If there is a stockout problem, other factors to be considered are stockout cost per unit, demand during lead time, and the economic ordering quantity (Jordan, 1987, pp. 185-190).
 With automated manufacturing, combined operations, together with reductions in non-productive times, may reduce work-in-process inventory levels.
-Finished goods inventories may also be reduced as a result of smaller lot sizes and shorter cycle times.
+Finished goods inventories may also be reduced as a result of smaller lot sizes and shorter cycle times. - Life-Cycle Cost (LCC): The sum, over some defined study period, of costs of initial investment (less resale value), replacements, operations (including energy use), and maintenance and repair of an investment.
+This measure is expressed in present or annual value terms (American Society for Testing and Materials, 1989). - Net Benefits (NB): The difference between the monetary benefits and costs--where both are discounted to present or annual value dollars (American Society for Testing and Materials, 1989). - Payback Period (Payback): The time required for the cumulative benefits from an investment to pay back the investment cost and other accrued costs.
+When the time value of money is not considered, this measure is known as the simple payback period; when the time value of money is considered, it is known as the discounted payback period (American Society for Testing and Materials, 1989). - Project Cash Flow (CashFlow): The stream of monetary values--costs and benefits--resulting from a project investment (American Society for Testing and Materials, 1989).